epfldata/metaDecomp/README.md

 ```
 (`-mem 32000` indicates a limit of 32,000 MB of memory for the JVM.
 This can be adjusted based on the amount of available memory in your system.
 For certain queries in JOBLarge, such a large memory may be required due to need to load the cardinality estimation of a very large number of possible intermediate results.)

-The results are stored in `experiment-results/metadecomp-opt-{dsb, job-original, musicbrainz, job-large}.csv`
+The results are stored in `experiment-results/metadecomp-opt-{dsb, job-original, musicbrainz, job-large}-<timestamp>.csv`

 #### DPConv